MorphoCloud/MorphoDepotDocs/Segmenter.md

 * Use the `Refresh` button to get the list of segmentation tasks assigned to you.
 These correspond to issues in your PI's repository
 * Doubleclick on the issue you want to work on (you will be asked confirm you don't have any unsaved data before loading the issue)
 * Once the data has loaded, you will enter the Segment Editor with a blank segmentation.
 Use this to complete your task.
+* Use the terminology provided to you.
-* As you work on your segmentation, go back to the MorphoDepot module and use the `Save checkpoint` button to save your work and push the results to github
+* As you work on your segmentation, go back to the MorphoDepot module and use the `Commit and Push` button to save your work and push the results to github.
+Provide a short description as your `Commit message` and optionally a longer one to describe your work (or to make a note of remaining work that needs to be done).
+These notes are for yourself.
+* When doing work through MorphoDepot, do **NOT** use the regular save functions of Slicer, but use only the `Commit and Push` button to save your work.
+Regular save will potentially cause data loss.
-* If you need to, you can exit slicer (e.g. to shutdown the machine) and reload the issue later to pick up where you left off.
+* If you need to, you can exit slicer (e.g. to shelve the instance) and reload the issue later to pick up where you left off.
+If you did the `Commit and Push` prior to closing slicer, you can ignore the message about contents of the scene being unsaved.
-* When you have finished your work, click the "Save and request review" button to create a pull request.
-This will open a browser page where you can enter any comments for your PI and create a pull request for the PI to review.
+* When you have finished your work, click the `Request PR review` button to create a pull request.
+You need to enter a short description of your work in the text area below the button for your instructor or PI to see.
+This action will create a trigger to the instructor/PI to review your work.
+They can merge (accept) it, or may ask you to revise.